yt-project/yt/doc/source/cookbook/complex_plots.rst

 Volume Rendering with Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This recipe demonstrate how to make a volume rendering composited with point
+This recipe demonstrates how to make a volume rendering composited with point
 sources.
 This could represent star or dark matter particles, for example.

 .. yt_cookbook:: vol-points.py